MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 The XMLA endpoint enables a wide range of scenarios for fine-grain refresh capabilities using SSMS, automation with PowerShell, [Azure Automation](/azure/automation/automation-intro), and [Azure Functions](/azure/azure-functions/functions-overview) using TOM.
 You can, for example, refresh certain [incremental refresh](../connect-data/incremental-refresh-overview.md) historical partitions without having to reload all historical data.

-Unlike configuring refresh in the Power BI service, refresh operations through the XMLA endpoint are not limited to 48 refreshes per day, and the [scheduled refresh timeout](../connect-data/refresh-troubleshooting-refresh-scenarios.md#scheduled-refresh-time-out) is not imposed.
+Unlike configuring refresh in the Power BI service, refresh operations through the XMLA endpoint aren't limited to 48 refreshes per day, and the [scheduled refresh timeout](../connect-data/refresh-troubleshooting-refresh-scenarios.md#scheduled-refresh-time-out) isn't imposed.

 Date, time, and status for dataset refresh operations that include a write transaction through the XMLA endpoint are recorded and shown in dataset Refresh history.